Live rankings and performance data for 204+ for-impact YouTube channels across Seattle Metro.Updated weekly

 How Seattle nonprofit YouTube channels compare to national nonprofit and industry benchmarks — and where the biggest opportunities for growth are hiding.

-The typical Seattle nonprofit uploads 7 videos per 90 days vs. 4 nationally.
-12 of 15 channels are active — solid consistency.
+The typical Seattle nonprofit uploads 0 videos per 90 days vs. 4 nationally.
+Only 93 of 204 channels are active.
+Consistency is the #1 growth lever.

 Where most channels fall — the majority have under 5K subscribers